Alaadin17/HTW_V2H_SS25/README.md

-# V2G_HTW_SS25
+# HTW_V2H_SS25
-This example demonstrates how to create a bev time series with Emobpy and integrate it into an energy system in Oemof.
+This project demonstrates how to create a bev time series with Emobpy and integrate it into an energy system in Oemof.

 ## Citation